-Like many local authorities across the country, Kingston Council is facing unprecedented financial challenges as a result of sustained reductions to our budgets, the increasing and more complex needs of some of our most vulnerable residents, and growing expectations of the essential services we provide.
-We are not alone in this situation: it is felt right across the public sector by colleagues in schools, health services, policing and the voluntary sector.
-The financial challenge is particularly acute in the services we provide for children with special educational needs and disabilities (SEND), both in our general resources and in the Dedicated Schools Grant (DSG) provided by the government.
-This year, we expect to overspend our grant allocation by more than £2 million, taking into account a £3 million advance from the Department for Education and a £1.4 million transfer from the schools block to the high needs block.
-This will bring our cumulative deficit in this area to £13 million, and we know that it is likely that the need for these services will continue to grow as it has done over the last four years.
+Like many areas across the country, public services in Kingston are facing unprecedented financial challenges.
+We must deliver vital services regardless of the increasing and more complex needs of some of our most vulnerable residents, and growing expectations of the essential services we provide.
+The financial challenge is particularly acute in the services we provide for children with special educational needs and disabilities, both in our general resources and in the Dedicated Schools Grant (DSG) provided by the government.
+This year, we expect to overspend our high needs grant allocation by £1.3m, taking into account a £3m advance from the Department for Education and a £1 million transfer from the schools block to the high needs block.
+This will bring our cumulative DSG deficit to over £11 million, and we know that it is likely that the need for these services will continue to grow as it has done over the last four years.

-As a council and as a local partnership, we are committed to achieving the very best outcomes we can for children and young people with SEND.
-The current financial challenges are an opportunity to fundamentally rethink and transform the way that we deliver local services for children and young people with SEND, and we will do all we can to deliver the high quality services our children deserve within the financial resources provided.
-This can only be achieved by working together as a whole system, rather than a collection of individual services, so that we can make better use of our collective resources and the strengths of our local communities.
-It is by having new conversations with families, schools, community groups and partner organisations that we will be able find creative and sustainable solutions.
-Our Education Commission, chaired by Tony McArdle, is an opportunity for us to restart these conversations and gather solid evidence about how best to develop services across the whole of Kingston that are high quality and within a realistic budget.
+The current financial challenges are an opportunity to fundamentally rethink and transform the way that we deliver local services for children and young people with special educational needs and disabilities and we will do all we can to deliver the high-quality services our children need within the financial resources provided.
+This can only be achieved by working together as a whole system, rather than a collection of individual services so that we can make better use of our collective resources and the strengths of our local communities.